ta-data-lis/lab-resolving-git-conflicts/your-code/about-me.md

 NEW BRANCH - MODIFIED TO PROVOKE A CONFLICT, FIXED AFTERWARDS ----

-Carla is a passionate, honest, web developer musician and financier.
+Frank is a passionate, honest, web developer musician and financier.